179D Cheat Sheet

 - Lighting Systems

-To qualify, the installed systems above must increase energy efficiency of the building by 50% or more.
+To qualify, the installed systems above must increase the energy efficiency of the building by 50% or more.
 Partial deductions are available for the following increases in energy efficiency:

 - Building Envelope – 10%